abigailhaddad/conference_talk_slides/slides.md

 ------------------------------------------------------------------------

-# I'm a data scientist, not a {data analyst, business intelligence analyst, software engineer}
+# I'm a data scientist, not a {data analyst, business intelligence analyst, software engineer, program manager}

 #